HKUST-3DV/DIM-SLAM/README.md

 2. Q: Why the poses of first two frames are GT pose?

 A: To fix the scale on world coordinate, otherwise the size of the grid is meaningless.
-If the first, the estimated pose will up to a scale.
+If we do not do so, the estimated pose will up to a scale.

 3. Q: Does the SfM part works on LLFF?